Flow Builder's in-product previewer is a great way to get an idea of how your flow works, but it doesn’t show things like:

-- What happens when a user types in a question?
+- What happens when a user types in a question

-- System flows like “I didn’t get that” and “was this helpful?”
+- System flows like “I didn’t get that”

-- What’s the handover experience to an agent?
+- The handover experience to an agent

 - More testing tips